Charlesirl/charlesirl/README.md

 - I dont use my real name , call me whatever u want , but i prefer calling me sakura !

--   Am she/her but call me what ever u see better .
+-   Am she/her but call me what ever u think is better .

+- i spam following ppl , i thi k ppl are cool lol

 - I LOVE cuddles and piles , sit with me even if am already with someone(unless we are talking) .

    - Also am late to trends and things like that , so if u were talking about them , i wont understand.